skycoin/skycoin/src/api/README.md

 When `true`, the API will ignore unspent outputs that appear as spent in a transaction in the unconfirmed transaction pool when building the transaction, but not return an error.

+`unsigned` is optional and defaults to `false`.
+When `true`, the transaction will not be signed by the wallet.
+An unsigned transaction will be returned.
+The `"length"` and `"txid"` values of the `"transaction"` object will need to be updated after signing the transaction, which can be performed offline.

 Example: